azat-co/fullstack-javascript/chapter8/chapter8.md

         footerTpl) {
 ```

-The `ApplicationRouter`, `HeaderView``,` and `FooterView` are the same as in the `06-board-backbone-parse-sdk` project so I won't list them here again.
+The `ApplicationRouter`, `HeaderView,` and `FooterView` are the same as in the `code/05-board-backbone-parse-sdk` project so I won't list them here again.

-We need to change the the model and collection to this from using `Parse.Object` and `Parse.Collection`.
+We need to change the model and collection to this from using `Parse.Object` and `Parse.Collection`.
 Those are the places where Backbone.js looks up for REST API URLs corresponding to the specific collection and model:

 ```js
     Message = Backbone.Model.extend({